Apprenticeships & Functional Skills Reform: Will There Be Real Change?

 However, functional skills training isn't disappearing entirely.
 Many employers will still recognise the value of English and Maths qualifications for their apprentices' long-term career development, particularly in roles where progression requires strong literacy and numeracy skills.
 Additionally, 16-18-year-olds still require mandatory functional skills training, ensuring continued demand.

 The key for training providers is adapting their delivery model to remain efficient and cost-effective whilst maintaining quality.
-This might involve:
+This might involve the following:

 For many providers, the solution lies in strategic partnerships that allow them to continue offering high-quality functional skills training without the overhead of maintaining full internal teams.
+By working together, organisations can ensure that apprenticeships functional skills reform meets industry standards and regulatory requirements, while also benefiting from shared best practices and expertise.
 This approach ensures learners still receive excellent support when they choose to pursue English and Maths qualifications, whilst providers can focus their resources on their core specialisms.

 Looking Forward